Web hosting for developers: in search of the best provider

 |Best for||Cheap shared hosting for smaller performance-oriented sites|

-Hostinger is a very cheap, easy-to-use, and performance-oriented hosting provider.
-Easy management and the number of features make it a very attractive option when it comes to web hosting for developers.
+Hostinger is a very cheap, easy-to-use, and performance-oriented hosting provider for developers.
+Easy management and the number of features make it a very attractive option to those looking to experiment.

 But what is there really to satisfy the developer’s needs?